The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/basic-guide.md

 # Skills and Abilities Overview

-Skills and abilities can be found on the [this page.](https://www.thebalanceffxiv.com/jobs/tanks/dark-knight/skills-overview/)
+Skills and abilities can be found on the [this page.](/jobs/tanks/dark-knight/skills-overview/)

 - - -

-# Opener
+# Dark Knight Opener

 Goals for DRK openers include: